iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 is a _monotone contraction_ over the space of bounded continuous functions.

 We begin our proof with _monotonicity_.
-For that, let's introduce a partial order on the space of value function $\States \to \R$ given via uniform ordering on all states,
+For that, let's introduce a partial order on the space of value functions $\States \to \R$ given by uniform ordering on all states,

 $$ v \le w \iff \forall s \in \States,\, v(s) \le w(s).$$